ojbradley/airflow-exercise/output_dest/README.md

-This folder exists as a placeholder and is used as a destination for the cleansed csv files.
+This folder exists as a placeholder and will be populated with the transformed csv files once they have been loaded and transformed